liammcluckie/Cook-House/README.md

 As outlined above the three collections in this database are;

-- Events - This is the most important as the entire platfrom is based around this functionality.
+- Events - This is the most important as the entire platform is based around this functionality.

     - Users create an event which is added into the database which stores the author in the event which is then related to the 'Users' collection.